eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ### 2.4.
 Create staked accounts

-Staking is the process by which you allocate and reserve tokens to an account within the Antelope-based system.
+Staking is the process by which you allocate and reserve tokens to an account on the EOS blockchain.
 Staking and unstaking are an on-going process throughout the life of a blockchain.
 The initial staking done during the bios boot process is special.
 During the bios boot sequence, accounts are staked with their tokens.
 However, until producers are elected, tokens are effectively in a frozen state.
 Thus, the goal of the initial staking done during the bios boot sequence is to get tokens allocated and distributed to the accounts so that the voting process can get started and producers can be elected for the blockchain to run "live".

 The following recommendation is given for the initial staking process: